Welcome To 2016-2017 STEM Explorations

-Sonya Kovalevsky Program is the result of a combined effort among Montgomery College's SEM (Science, Engineering, and Mathematics) Departments and MCPS (Montgomery County Public Schools), with additional collaboration and support from UMD and USG.
+Montgomery College's Sonya Kovalevsky Program is the result of a combined effort among the college's SEM (Science, Engineering, and Mathematics) Departments and MCPS (Montgomery County Public Schools), with additional collaboration and support from UMD and USG.
+The Sonya Kovalevsky Program seeks to increase middle school girls' interest, confidence, and competence in science, technology, engineering, and mathematics (STEM).
+Sixth grade girls will apply to the program by completing the online form, which includes an essay.
+The program provides participants with innovative learning opportunities (see below) while helping them to develop critical thinking and problem solving skills.
 The long term goal of this program is to create an annual cohort of middle school girls we can track and support in purusing STEM studies into high school and college.

-This expanded program has evolved from Montgomery College's annual Sonya Kovalevsky Day, which is designed for Montgomery County 8th grade girls and their mathematics teachers.
+This expanded program evolved from Montgomery College's annual Sonya Kovalevsky Day, which is designed for Montgomery County 8th grade girls and their mathematics teachers.
 This annual event has been taking place at Montgomery College since 1996 as part of the College's commitment to increase the number of women pursuing the sciences and mathematics at the post-secondary level.
-The shortage of students pursuing science, technology, engineering, and mathematics careers is well documented, but the shortage of female students is even more alarming.
 Women are underrepresented in science, engineering, and mathematics post-secondary education programs of study and professions.
 Educational experts point to middle school as the vulnerable period when girls start choosing not to take elective math and science courses, and studies suggest that children's beliefs about their abilities are central to determining their interest and performance in different subjects, the classes they choose to take, the after-school activities they pursue, and ultimately the career choices they make.
 Sonya Kovalevsky Day workshops focus on applying math, problem-solving, and analytical skills and promoting STEM career awareness.
 Additionally, there have been specific workshops for teachers involving innovations in pedagogy and technology.